cruisemaniac/cruisemaniac.com_website/content/about/_index.md

 ## Social Media

-I'm mostly not active on facebook.
-I am fairly active on twitter, you can access it at the bottom of this page, or you can view my github profile to see if there's any repo's I've starred that you might like.
+I'm not active on facebook.
+I am fairly active on twitter, you can see the link to it at the bottom of this page, or you can view my github profile to see if there's any repo's I've starred that you might like.
 I've also got my linkedin profile down there so we can connect!